 - Course Evaluation

-When taking an online course, you will be asked to complete a course evaluation at the end of the semester.
-You will receive a link via your Barton Gmail account.
+You will be asked to complete a course evaluation at the end of the semester.
+A link will be sent via your Barton Gmail account.

 Most likely, you will use all of these if you are taking an online or hybrid course at Barton.
 In addition, faculty have the option to require students to purchase additional programs, which will be specified within the course syllabus.